 All that aside, it is one of the best places to get a real perspective of just how massive the Amazon Rainforest is around you.
 If you want to know what it is like to feel small in the world, go for a climb up this tower and take it all in.

-Ceiba Tree Walk – the first time you see your first giant ceiba tree is a moment you will never forget.
-I saw my first one in 2012, in the Peruvian amazon.
+The first time you see your first giant ceiba tree is a moment you will never forget.
+I saw my first one in 2012, in the Peruvian Amazon.
 I’ve seen many since but can say without hesitation that the ceiba trees that surround Posada Amazonas are special.

 The Ceiba Walk at Posada Amazonas however, takes one on a journey past several of these massive trees, all in varying stages.